jasp-stats/jasp-desktop/Docs/development/translate.md

 	The first version of this file is in fact a generated template file, without any translated message strings.
 All the message strings entries starting with 'msgstr' should be filled out with the proper translated string.

 2. Translate the JASP R .po file: 	R-xx.po (located in jasp-desktop/JASP-Engine/JASP/po)
-3. Translate the JASPgraphs .po file:	R-xx.po (located in jasp-desktop/JASP-Engine/JASPgraphs/po)
+3. Translate the jaspGraphs .po file:	R-xx.po (located in jasp-desktop/JASP-Engine/jaspGraphs/po)

 #### *Create the binary .mo and .qm files*
 For translators that might have a complete build environment of JASP: edit JASP-Desktop.pro and almost on top set the  GENERATE\_LANGUAGE\_FILES = true.
 Then you need to specify the target language to translate.
 You can do this by defining it in the project build environment: Project\->Build Setrings\->Build environment and add the item: <br>